-Here’s why I like Great Writing by Keith Folse so much:
+Here’s why I like this book by Keith Folse so much:

-The first reason it’s fabulous is that it’s a hybrid between the process approach to teaching writing (focusing on brainstorming/selecting main points/editing, etc) and the product approach(using a model text upon which students should use to base their own essay upon).
-Folse has selected the best from each approach and combined them into one, easy to use and teach book.
+The first reason it’s fabulous is that it’s a hybrid between the process approach to teaching writing (focusing on brainstorming/selecting main points/editing, etc) and the product approach(using a model text upon which students should use to base their own essay).
+Folse has selected the best from each approach and combined them into one, easy-to-use and teach book.

-Buy it now on Amazon: Great Writing 4: From Great Paragraphs to Great Essays
+Buy it now on Amazon: From Great Paragraphs to Great Essays

 Great Writing 4: Any Weaknesses?

 I also don’t love the peer editing and the book seems a bit heavy on this.
-I’d MUCH rather have more about self-editing, complete with checklists, etc. It’s actually a major weakness of Great Writing 4 in my opinion, but of course, it’s due more to a difference in teaching philosophy than anything else.
+I’d MUCH rather have more about self-editing, complete with checklists, etc. It’s actually a major weakness of this book in my opinion, but of course, it’s due more to a difference in teaching philosophy than anything else.

 - English (Publication Language)

 - 72 Pages - 12/09/2019 (Publication Date) - Independently published (Publisher)